 Edward Shames, the last member of the 'Band of Brothers,' dies at 99 - CNNPolitics

-Category: News & PoliticsVia: kavika • one month ago • 32 comments
+Category: News & PoliticsVia: kavika • 9 months ago • 32 comments

 By: Melissa Alonso (CNN)

 (CNN)Col. Edward Shames, the last surviving officer of the historic World War II parachute infantry regiment of the US Army known as Easy Company, died Friday at the age of 99.

 Shames "passed away peacefully at home," said the obituary posted by the Hollomon-Brown Funeral Home & Crematory.

 During World War II, Shames "was a member of the renowned Easy Company, 506th Parachute Infantry Regiment, 101st Airborne Division now known globally as the 'Band of Brothers,'" according to the obituary.
 The story of Easy Company was later immortalized in the HBO miniseries "Band of Brothers," based on The New York Times bestseller by Stephen E. Ambrose.
 (CNN and HBO are part of WarnerMedia.)

 Shames "was involved in some of the most important battles of the war.
 He made his first combat jump into Normandy on D-Day as part of Operation Overload," according to the obituary.
 Shames "gained a reputation as a stubborn and very outspoken soldier who demanded the highest of standards from himself and his fellow soldiers," it said.

 "In Germany, he was the first member of the 101st to enter Dachau concentration camp, just days after its liberation," said the obituary.
 Read More When Germany surrendered, Shames "and his men of Easy Company entered Hitler's Eagle's Nest where" Shames "managed to acquire a few bottles of cognac, a label indicating they were 'for the Fuhrer's use only,' said the obituary.